paypal-examples/v6-web-sdk-sample-integration/client/components/epsPayments/html/README.md

 - Verify order creation returns valid orderId
 - Ensure proper event handler setup
 - Check browser console for errors
-- Verify order is created with EUR currency

 ### Order creation fails

 - Verify API server is running on port 8080
 - Check server logs for errors
 - Validate order payload format
-- **Ensure currency_code is set to "EUR"** - this is required for EPS

-### Bank selection issues

-- Ensure customer selects a valid Austrian bank
-- Verify customer has active online banking credentials
-- Check that the bank supports EPS payments

 ## Important Notes

-- **Currency**: EPS payments **must** use EUR (Euro) currency
 - **Geographic Availability**: EPS is primarily available in Austria
 - **Required Fields**: EPS requires a full name field for the payer
-- **Bank Support**: Customers must have online banking access with an EPS-supporting Austrian bank
 - **Presentation Mode**: This implementation uses popup mode for the payment flow

 ## Documentation